Aller au contenu principal

 Updated images here.

-The Font control lets you choose the typeface for the style from the fonts installed on your computer.
+1. Font: Choose the font to use for the style (from the fonts installed on your computer).

 Note: Bloom books are meant to be shared, so Bloom provides guidance on the licensing of each font.
 A green check mark means that the font can be freely used in books uploaded to the Bloom Library.

-The Font Size control lets you choose how large the type is.
+1. Font Size: Choose how large the type is.

-The Vertical Spacing control lets you choose how much white space there should be between lines of text.
+2. Vertical Spacing: Choose how much white space there should be between lines of text.

-The Horizontal Spacing control lets you choose how much space there is between letters.
+3. Horizontal Spacing: Choose how much space there is between letters.

-The Emphasis controls let you set Bold, Italic, or Underlined text as the default for the style.
+4. Emphasis: Choose Bold, Italic, and/or Underlined text as the default for the style.

 remarque